SAIGlobal/compliance360-activedirectory-sync/README.md

 * __errorNotificationEmailTo__
   * The "To" email address
 * __errorNotificationSubject__
-  * The subject of the email, Ex: "LDAP Sync error threshold for [CLIENT_NAME] was exceeded"
+  * The subject of the email, Ex: "LDAP Sync error threshold for [ORG_NAME] was exceeded"

-### &lt;attrbiute&gt; Element
+### <attrbiute> Element
 Attribute elements are used to configure the attributes that are fetched from Active Directory which will then be mapped to the Compliance 360 employee property values.
 ``` xml
   <attribute
     name="userAccountControl"